-Copyright © 2024, Tektronix.
-2024 All rights reserved.
+Copyright © Tektronix.
+All rights reserved.
 Licensed software products are owned by Tektronix or its subsidiaries or suppliers, and are protected by national copyright laws and international treaty provisions.
 Tektronix products are covered by U.S. and foreign patents, issued and pending.
 Information in this publication supersedes that in all previously published material.
 Specifications and price change privileges reserved.
-All other trade names referenced are the service marks, trademarks, or registered trademarks of their respective companies.